KURT-NAC/concat-blobs-json/README.md

 # concat-blobs

-reads paths and configuration for concatinating blob scripts
+reads paths and configuration for concatinating blobs

 #### config example
 ~~~~